In This Article

 Supplemental life insurance adds extra coverage to an existing policy.
 It’s used when the current policy is insufficient and wouldn’t cover your family’s financial needs in the event of your death.
 Supplemental insurance may include coverage you purchase in addition to your basic policy, like life insurance for your spouse or child.
 You typically buy supplemental life insurance from your employer; however, policies are also available from private agents and insurers.

 Once you pick what type of life insurance you want, you then need to consider your beneficiaries.
-Beneficiaries are the people that you want to receive the death benefit from your policy when you pass away.
-Choosing life insurance beneficiaries is an important step when purchasing a life insurance policy.
-Beneficiaries can be spouses, children, parents, relatives, or friends, but you can essentially choose anyone.
+Beneficiaries receive the death benefit from your policy when you pass away.
+This is an important choice, and they can be anyone from spouses and children to close friends.

-However, not everyone names people as their beneficiaries — some name a trust or an estate.
+You don’t have to name people as beneficiaries — some policyholders name a trust or an estate instead.
 People can create a living trust and name it as their life insurance beneficiary so they can ensure that the money is used in line with their wishes.
 When doing this, it’s wise to work with a financial planner to guarantee everything is set up correctly.

 Life insurance beneficiaries can also include: